Weedon–Marton Junction line: History

 The market town of Daventry had been bypassed by the construction of the London and Birmingham Railway (L&BR) in the 1830s (now part of the West Coast Main Line) which passed to the east of the town through Weedon.
 Desiring a railway connection to their town, in 1861 a group of Daventry businessmen founded the Daventry Railway Company to promote the construction of a branch line to Daventry from Weedon.
-However the company was unable to raise sufficient funds for the scheme and it was abandoned.
+They successfully obtained the Daventry Railway Act 1862 (25 & 26 Vict. c. lv), however the company was unable to raise sufficient funds to build the scheme and it was abandoned.